Dr. Kenneth Frontman

 What is a System’s Oriented Group?

-A System’s-Oriented group is facilitated using the principles of System’s-CenteredTM Therapy.
-In this model, issues are approached in a phase-specific manner, phases which recognizes the impact of the environment/context; in the case of group, the developmental level of the group.
-For example,members in a group must be able to manage anxiety and fears before more intense and complex issues/emotions or complicated interpersonal patterns of dealing with conflict & emotion can be functionally explored in-depth .
-Therefore, in a Systems-Oriented group, as members truly approach the targets of their goals for entering group, they have been are prepared to manage the 'extraneous' sources of anxiety and distraction, and then may truly explore alternative perspectives and pathways, now not having the problem(s) or issue(s) infused with unrelated anxieties, social concerns, or convoluted emotional reactions.
+A System’s-Oriented group is facilitated using the principles of System’s-Centered® Therapy.
+In this model, issues are approached in a phase-specific manner, phases that recognize the importance of the environment/context.
+In the case of group, the phase oncisdered is the present developmental level of the (ways of relating) in group.
+For example, members in a new group need to first be able to manage anxiety and fears before others emotions are explored in depth or more complex issues or interpersonal patterns can be effectively addressed.
+Therefore, in a Systems-Oriented group, when members approach the targets of their goals for entering group, they have been prepared to reduce/manage 'extraneous' sources of anxiety and distraction, thus then more capable of being open to embarking on alternative perspectives and pathways of relating and processing, now not having the issue(s) infused with unrelated anxieties, social concerns, or convoluted emotional reactions.

 The National Register for Certified Group Psychotherapists is the only national certifying agency for group psychotherapists.
 A Certified Group Psychotherapist (CGP) is a licensed mental health professional who has completed numerous academic course requirements in human development, family development, and group psychotherapy and group dynamics, and has completed a requirement of supervised group therapy hours under the supervision of a licensed mental health professional.
 In addition, CGP’s are required to complete 40 Continuing Education Hours (CE’s) specific to group psychotherapy every two years.